MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 you can NOT combine parent objects, only child objects will be able to be combined.

+> [!IMPORTANT]
-*This tool requires that the user be logged in as “sa.”*
+> This tool requires that the user be logged in as “sa.”

 When combing 2 Item Numbers using Item Combiner with a valuation method of Average the Qty and Average Cost may be incorrect.
 A workaround to this would be to decrease the Qty down to 0 prior to Combining Items.

 **To combine an item number:**